molarmanful/bited/docs/manual/make/next.md

 It is at this point that the design of `unicorn` is entirely in your hands; you are free to add or modify glyphs to your heart's content.
-Here is a recommended "roadmap" for expanding the font from here:
+Here is a recommended "roadmap" for expanding the font:

 - Uppercase letters
 - ASCII (in Windows Glyph List 4, this encompasses glyphs up to `~`)